Dog stretching

 Why does my dog keep stretching his hind legs?

 Again, probably because it feels good!
 Stretching the hind legs is normal and fun to watch.
-If you see your dog dragging its hind legs after the stretch, then you may want to watch a bit close as it could indicate a joint issue.
+If you see your dog dragging its hind legs after the stretch, you may want to watch closely, as it could indicate a joint issue.
 This is covered previously in this article.

 Why is my dog stretching his stomach?

 Because it feels good?
-Most of the time, this is the right answer but there can be a cause for alarm as a dog that is continually stretching out its stomach may be alleviating pain or discomfort by doing so.
-This bears further observation for things like vomiting, fever, etc. As mentioned above, neck stretching can be a symptom to watch for as well.
+Most of the time, this is the right answer, but there can be a cause for alarm as a dog continually stretching out its stomach may be alleviating pain or discomfort.
+This bears further observation for things like vomiting, fever, etc. As mentioned above, neck stretching can also be a symptom to watch for.

 Dog stretching – in conclusion: